-A student is considered to have withdrawn from the program when, in accordance with a written request prepared by her/him and accepted by the Director of the DSW Program, a request to terminate active status is granted.
-A student who has withdrawn may re-apply for active status.
+Students are considered to have withdrawn from the program when, in accordance with a written request prepared by them and accepted by the Director of the DSW Program, a request to terminate active status is granted.
+A student who has withdrawn may reapply for active status.
 If the application is accepted, previously completed work shall be evaluated, and the student will be expected to fulfill all requirements in effect for active students at the time of re-admission.

-A student will be terminated from being a “candidate” for the doctoral degree if any of the following occur: (1) he or she does not meet the required course GPA; (2) he or she fails the preliminary examination and the one time make-up opportunity; (3) he or she does not complete the dissertation requirements within 5 years of entrance into the program; or (4) he or she is dropped from the Program for other reasons (such as plagiarism, unethical behavior or criminal behavior).
+Students will be terminated from “candidate” status for the doctoral degree if any of the following occur: (1) they do not meet the required course GPA; (2) they do not complete the dissertation requirements within 5 years of entrance into the program; or (3) they are dropped from the Program for other reasons (such as plagiarism, unethical or criminal behavior).

-In addition, the student may terminate her/his connection with the Program by requesting such action on her/his own initiative, in writing, and her/his request is granted.
+In addition, students may terminate their connection with the Program by requesting such action on their own initiative, in writing, and their request is granted.